A Rare Find: Trailblazing Female Designer's Unpublished Family Cookbook

 MacNaughton explains, "She was married to two very well-known and very well-respected male graphic designers.
 In the history books, those men have gotten a lot of credit, and in classes in design school they are studied.
 But Cipe Pineles, not so much."

-MacNaughton hopes that the cookbook will in part help change this, "We're excited to bring this woman who, because she was working at the time, has been overlooked maybe in history back to the forefront where she belongs," she says.
+MacNaughton hopes that the cookbook will in part help change this.
+"We're excited to bring this woman who ... has been overlooked ... in history back to the forefront where she belongs," she says.